-1. Plan Out Contractor Projects
+1. Plan Contractor Projects

-Before you make any major decisions about hiring contractors, consider whether you really need them or if an employee would be a better fit.
+Before you make any major decisions about hiring independent contractors, consider whether you really need them or if an employee would be a better fit.
 Sometimes employers are penalized for misclassifying employees as contractors.

 Generally, the best work for contractors is temporary and doesn’t require years of company-specific experience.
 Contractors usually have multiple customers, so if you have a long-term project that requires a full-time work schedule, you should consider whether an alternative option would be more feasible than using contract labor.
 Cost, expertise, and convenience are all important factors.